comp110-lytle/comp110/site/cqs/oop-mutable.md

 ## Checking Your Methods For Correctness

-You can check your methods by creating a new file in your `CQ08` file called `make_points.py` and importing your `Point` class using `from lessons.CQ08.point import Point`.
+Check your methods by creating a new file in your `CQ08` file called `make_points.py` and importing your `Point` class using `from lessons.CQ08.point import Point`.
 Then create a new point and call the methods.

+Check that calling `Point#scale` does not mutate the `x` and `y` values of your original Point.

 ## 4. Submission